Rig Veda – The Oldest Scripture

 Indra is the chief deity in the RigVeda, revered as the lord of thunder, rain, and war.
 He is invoked for victory in battle and to end droughts, and is celebrated for his might, often depicted wielding a thunderbolt against demons.

 The gods in the RigVeda are categorized into domains: heaven, air, and earth.
 Heavenly gods include Dyaus (sky), Varuna (waters), Mitra (protector of oaths), Surya (sun), Pusan, and the Ashwini twins, along with goddesses like Usas (dawn) and Ratri (night).
-The air gods include Indra, Apam Napat, Rudra (later associated with Shiva), the Maruts, Vayu, and Parjanya.
+The air gods include Indra and Mitra, Apam Napat, Rudra (later associated with Shiva), the Maruts, Vayu, and Parjanya.
 Earthly gods include Prithivi (earth), Agni (fire), and Soma.
-There are also minor deities, like Trita (lightning) and Matarisvan (fire-bringer), and rivers such as the Indus, Bias, and Saraswati are venerated as goddesses.
+There are also minor deities, like Trita (lightning) and Matarisvan, the fire-bringer, and rivers such as the Indus, Bias, and Saraswati – The Goddess of Learning and Wisdom are venerated as goddesses.

 The RigVeda also features deities associated with abstract concepts, which may have originated as appellations of other gods.
 For example, Dhatr, once associated with Indra, became an independent god credited with creating the sun, moon, and earth.
-Tvastr, the divine artisan, is a precursor to Vishwakarma in later texts, both linked by the character of Saranyu, Tvastr’s daughter, who is associated with the sun god in the RigVeda.
+Tvastr, the divine artisan, is a precursor to Vishwakarma – The Architect of the Devas in later texts, both linked by the character of Saranyu, Tvastr’s daughter, who is associated with the sun god in the RigVeda.

-Prajapati (lord of men), originally a title for various gods, emerged as a distinct deity.
-The RigVeda’s religion is mostly pantheistic, with one hymn (R.V.10.121) questioning, “Which god should we worship with oblations?”—a query answered with Prajapati.
+Prajapati – The Creators (lord of men), originally a title for various gods, emerged as a distinct deity.
+The RigVeda’s religion is mostly pantheistic, with one hymn (R.V.10.121) questioning, “Which god should we worship with oblations?”-a query answered with Prajapati.

 Aditi, another significant deity, symbolizes freedom and is the mother of the Adityas, a group of gods that includes Mitra, Aryaman, Bhaga, Varuna, Daksha, Amsa, Surya, and Martanda.
-Other groups include the Maruts, who serve Indra, and the Vasus, whose number is unspecified in the RigVeda but later identified as eight in the Mahabharata.
+Other groups include the Maruts, who serve Indra, and the Vasus, whose number is unspecified in the RigVeda but later identified as eight in the Mahabharata – The Great Epic.

 The Apsaras (celestial nymphs) and Gandharvas are mentioned, the latter associated with guarding nectar and water.
 Demons, often called Rakshasas, are also mentioned, though the term Asura, later associated with demons, frequently refers to gods like Varuna in the RigVeda.
 The Danavas, offspring of Danu, include the demon Vritra, whom Indra slays to release the clouds and end drought.